Updated Aug 18th, 2023

 Thankfully, Colin had read the book prior to our recording session.
 This came in handy when I got to the rather embarrassing passage about what I shall call my “Jesus Thought.”
 Have a listen:

 Click here for AWA audio clip (1 min 30 sec)

 When I finished reading the paragraph out loud, I leaned back and looked over at Colin.

 He smiled.
 “Awesome!
 When I first read that passage in your book, I thought to myself, ‘this lady is crazy’ — but in a good way!
 I mean you were so honest…it’s actually my favourite passage in the entire book.”

 The truth is, however, writing that particular passage was the most challenging part for me.
-It was not the most emotionally-difficult part to write (that goes to spending the day with John in the ICU as he succumbed to brain injuries) but rather the part that required the most courage to write…and publish.
+It took me years to find the courage to just put the thoughts down on paper.
+Although it certainly wasn’t the most emotionally-difficult part to write (that goes to spending the day with John in the ICU as he succumbed to brain injuries), it definitely required the most courage to write…never mind publish.It is one thing to share publicly the circumstances of what happened — the facts — and even how one felt about it all, but it is quite another to share one’s psychological response.
+Click To Tweet

-For it is one thing to share the circumstances of what happened — the facts — but it is quite another to share one’s psychological response to what happened.
-Frankly, for a very long time, I was embarrassed and ashamed of… well, that I went off the deep end“I could not put your book down.
+“I could not put your book down.
 Even when my eyes were swollen shut from crying I continued to read.
 After 5 years my grief is still pretty raw but it comes in waves and tides.
 I had 18 months of counselling and did not come close to the comfort I got from your book.
 It was nice to hear someone else express the thoughts that I was thinking (i.e. Am I crazy?
 Is he still here somewhere?
 Does God really exist?).
 I think the hardest part for me since my husband’s death is that I feel like I am no longer connected to anyone or anything.
 Your book gave me hope.
-Thank you.” — B.C., A Widow’s Awakening reader
+Thank you.”

-— S.S., A Widow’s Awakening reader
+— A Widow’s Awakening reader